UCL/GERun/README.md

 gerun $HOME/src/madscience/mad
 ```

-Gerun will then run $NSLOTS/2 MPI processes with 2 OpenMP threads each.
+GERun will then run $NSLOTS/2 MPI processes with 2 OpenMP threads each.

 Installation:
 -------------